 The growth of technology is also changing the way jobs are viewed.
-A large number of qualified professionals are a part of the ever-growing gig economy.
-They prefer to work on a freelance or contract basis instead of seeking full-time employment.
+Many qualified professionals are a part of the ever-growing gig economy.
+They prefer to work freelance or on contract instead of seeking full-time employment.

 There exists a yawning gap between the real-world work requirements and the courses taught in educational institutions.

 Increased automation has also led to high uncertainty over many jobs.
-As many as 1 out of every 5 people are employed in current jobs, this number is expected to reduce with time.
+As many as one out of every five people are employed2 in current employment, a number expected to reduce.

-Apart from staying current, employees could greatly benefit by focussing on higher cognitive skills such as writing, critical thinking, soft skills such as empathy, ability to un-learn and relearn.
+Apart from staying current, employees could greatly benefit by focusing on higher cognitive skills such as writing, critical thinking, soft skills such as empathy, ability to un-learn and relearn.

-They can also learn a new language, train new colleagues, and drive diversity in their organization.
+They can also learn a new language, train new colleagues, and drive organizational diversity.
 These, coupled with their technical skills, will give them an advantage over their peers.

 The Bottom Line

+Herein lies an untapped opportunity to digitize assets and operations and train workers using digital tools.
 A majority of the population in underdeveloped or emerging economies is still offline.
-Herein lies an untapped opportunity for digitization of assets, operations, and training workers in the use of digital tools.
 These regions could emerge as hubs of work and innovation in the future.

 To put it mildly, the answer to Is technology a good career path?— is a resounding yes.

-The technology path the right ingredients for a great career:
+The technology path has the right ingredients for a great career:

 - High demand.